Alex-Lee06/Hadoop-2.7.6-Installation-Guide/Hadoop Installation Guide for Ubuntu 18.md

 > Now we have ssh.
 This will be used to allow your master node to interact with your slave nodes.
 I will show how that works later on.

-* Let's generate a public key and a private key pair
+* Let's generate a public key and a private key pair.
+This will allow your Master to interact with your slave nodes.

 ```
 $ ssh-keygen -t rsa -P ""